criticvl/criticvl/README.md

-# Hi, I'm Beso.
-Here are some of my latest work: 🧵
+# Hi, I'm Beso and Here are some of my latest work: 🧵
 (Click the pictures to visit websites)

 <table style="width: 100%; table-layout: fixed">